Chalus County: History

-After the 2006 National Census, Kelardasht-e Gharbi Rural District was created in Kelardasht District, and Birun Bashm and Kuhestan Rural Districts, and the city of Marzanabad were separated from it in the formation of Marzanabad District.
+In 2010, Kelardasht-e Gharbi Rural District was created in Kelardasht District, and Birun Bashm and Kuhestan Rural Districts, and the city of Marzanabad were separated from it in the formation of Marzanabad District.
+In the same year, the village of Hachirud merged with other villages to become a city.

-After the 2011 census, Kelardasht District was separated from the county in the formation of Kelardasht County.
-The village of Hachirud merged with other villages to become a city.
+In 2013, Kelardasht District was separated from the county in the establishment of Kelardasht County.

-Nowshahr, the eastern neighbor of Chalus, has close historical relationship with Chalus.
+Nowshahr, the eastern neighbor of Chalus, has a close historical relationship with Chalus.

 Demographics

 Language

-The people residing in Chalus speak Mazanderani.
+The people residing in Chalus speak Mazandarani.
 In western Chalus, the dialect of Kalarestaqi is spoken and in eastern Chalus, the dialect of Kojuri.
 During the Pahlavi dynasty, a group of Langrudi people migrated from western Gilan to Chalus.
 They speak Eastern Gilaki.
-The Eastern Gilaki language is spoken in the entire Chalus River valley, though some Kurdish tribes were established in Kojur and Kelardasht in the Qajar period.
+The Eastern Gilaki language is spoken in the entire Chalus River Valley, though some Kurdish tribes were established in Kojur and Kelardasht in the Qajar period.

 Population

-At the time of the 2006 census, the county's population was 119,559 in 33,193 households.
+At the time of the 2006 National Census, the county's population was 119,559 in 33,193 households.
 The following census in 2011 counted 122,736 people in 37,756 households.
 The 2016 census measured the population of the county as 116,542 in 39,105 households.